SteveLicata/sharing-app-rails/README.md

+# 'Sharing App'

+This in-progress Ruby On Rails app will be for sharing content between family and friends.

+Things such as:

+* a link to a notable new article

+* a favorite movie you'd like to see

+* a recipe someone asked you for

+* a music venue you had a great time at

-# README
+# Technologies (so far...)

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* ActiveRecord

-* Configuration
+* SQLite3

+# Gems

-* Database creation
+* Devise

-* Database initialization
+* Paperclip

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Pry-Rails

-* ...
+* Awesome_Print